 If you see that, then you know that carpenter ants are nearby.
 They like to chew on wood, including furniture and walls, which is often a problem inside homes and other buildings.

-To get rid of these types of ants in Arizona quickly, homeowners should contact pest control professionals specializing in eradicating carolers ants.
+To get rid of these ants in Arizona quickly, homeowners should contact pest control professionals specializing in eradicating carolers ants.

 Use talcum powder or cayenne pepper as a barrier around baseboards for less invasive treatments.
 The cayenne pepper will give them an intense burning sensation, but it’s worth it because carpenter ants can cause significant damage to your home and belongings if untreated.

-Pharaoh ants can’t eat through paper or cardboard, but they will build nests on these surfaces if it’s the only option available to them.
+Pharaoh ants can’t eat through paper or cardboard, but they will build nests on these surfaces if it’s the only option.

-These types of ants in Arizona like sweets and will be more attracted to an area with sugar than one without any food.
+These ants in Arizona like sweets and will be more attracted to an area with sugar than one without any food.

-Most people are familiar with fire ants and know they’re most likely to be found in Arizona.
-These types of ants in Arizona can be found worldwide but mainly thrive in warmer climates.
+Most people are familiar with fire ants and know they will most likely be found in Arizona.
+These ants in Arizona can be found worldwide but mainly thrive in warmer climates.

 The red imported fire ant is known for being exceptionally aggressive and has a painful sting.